gbarwis/bash-scripts/README.md

 ## Contributing

 These scripts are provided as-is, but if you have suggestions, improvements, or notice any issues, please do open an issue or submit a pull request.
-Contributions and constructive feedback are always welcome!
+I welcome contributions and feedback.

 ## Disclaimer